keu/docs/software/manage-platform-users.md

 ```

-Then, push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md).
+Then, push the configuration change to your platform as described in [Apply a config change](apply-platform-config.md).

-### User Roles on Astronomer
+### User roles on Astronomer

 Once on the platform, administrators can customize permissions across teams.
 On Astronomer, users can be assigned roles at 2 levels:

 1. Workspace Level (Viewer, Editor, Admin)
 2. System Level (Viewer, Editor, Admin)

 Workspace roles apply to all Airflow Deployments within a single Workspace, whereas System Roles apply to *all* Workspaces across a single cluster.
-For a detailed breakdown of the 3 Workspace-level roles on Astronomer (Viewer, Editor and Admin), read [Manage User Permissions on an Astronomer Workspace](workspace-permissions.md).
+For a detailed breakdown of the 3 Workspace-level roles on Astronomer (Viewer, Editor and Admin), read [Manage user permissions on an Astronomer Workspace](workspace-permissions.md).

-## Customize Permissions
+## Customize permissions

 Permissions are defined on Astronomer as `scope.entity.action`, where: